 Accommodation on the mountainside

-We stayed in La Tangara Hostal on the mountainside.
+La Tangara Hostal is set on the mountainside.
 The views were spectacular, colourful birds fluttered around the gardens, the rooms were nicely decorated and the shower was warm (which is sometimes hard to find in Colombia).
-The breakfast wasn’t particularly exciting and the wifi didn’t work particularly well, but we enjoyed our stay here.
+The breakfast wasn’t particularly exciting and the wifi didn’t work very well, but it’s a nice place to stay.

 Accommodation in Jardin town

-In Jardin town, we stayed in Casa Hotel Porton Campestre which was just on the outskirts.
-Again the breakfast was nothing to write home about, but the room was comfortable, there was warm water and the wifi was good (for Colombia).
+In Jardin town, Casa Hotel Porton Campestre is just on the outskirts.
+Again the breakfast was nothing to write home about, but the rooms are comfortable, they have warm showers and the wifi was good (for Colombia).
 It was conveniently located and affordable.

 There is a selection of different restaurants in Jardin.
 Some offer food more popular with tourists such as pizzas, burgers, pasta and such.
 Others offer more Colombian local dishes such as arepas, fried plantains and rice.
-We tried a mixture of both, with our favourite restaurants being:
+Here are the best restaurants in Jardin:

 This is not the crappy chain restaurant you get in the UK!
 It’s a locally owned pizza place.
 There is a bit of a competition going on between Bella Italia and Cafe Europa (below) on who serves the best pizza in Jardin.
 Well we tried both and Bella Italia wins hands down.
 Their pizza is delicious, probably some of the best I had in the 8 months I spent in South America.